USS Hulbert: World War II and postwar service

 The ship also made supply runs to Palmyra Atoll before moving north to Kodiak 6 June 1942.
 The Japanese had occupied Kiska and Attu as part of the abortive Midway Offensive, and Hulbert was assigned to tend the seaplanes of VP-43 during reconnaissance flights and bombing raids on those islands.
 The ship also steamed to Seguam Island 30 August 1942, landing a party of marines to search for a Japanese radio station.
 Next day, she arrived in Atka to aid torpedoed tender USS Casco, alternating between salvage efforts and seaplane tending during September.
 Hulbert sailed 4 October for supplies and repairs at San Francisco, California.

 She was again underway from Seattle, Washington 8 December 1942 for Kodiak where the ship serviced patrol bombers during the first months of 1943.
 In May Hulbert moved to Amchitka, acting as communications ship during the recapture of Attu that spring.
 She moved again to Attu in June, to provide fuel and communications services for seaplanes and torpedo boats but was blown ashore in Massacre Bay during a severe storm 30 June 1943.
 Hulbert's hull was seriously damaged and, after temporary repairs at Dutch Harbor, she arrived in Seattle 30 August for a major overhaul.

 The ship was reclassified DD-342 on 1 December 1943, and sailed 15 January 1944 to San Diego to take up new duties as an escort ship.
 For the remainder of the war Hulbert acted as plane guard and screen ship for dozens of new escort carriers as they made ready to join America's striking fleet in the Far East.
 The ship also served as a maneuvering torpedo target during pilot training and rescued a dozen pilots during this period.
 After the war's end, Hulbert sailed 30 September, escorting carrier USS Ranger to the Panama Canal Zone and arrived Philadelphia 17 October 1945.

-Fate

 She decommissioned 2 November 1945 and was sold for scrap on 31 October 1946 to Ship Shape, Inc., Philadelphia.

 Hulbert received two battle stars for World War II service.

 As of 2009, no other ship has been named USS Hulbert.